 Norris is a multidisciplinary designer from Oakland with over a decade of experience.
 He strives to create meaningful products and services with care and curiosity.
 His expertise spans across design research, UI/UX design, service design, information design, and frontend development.

 Norris recently graduated with honors from the Copenhagen Institute of Interaction Design where he explored the intersection between society, nature, design, and technology.
-His final thesis investigated how design could help promote resiliency against climate change in rural Central America.
+His final thesis, a winner in the Core77 Design Awards, investigated how design could help promote resiliency against climate change in rural Central America.

 Previously, Norris designed public services at Code for America, built interactive books at Inkling, and supported sustainable food producers at the Good Food Foundation.